btholt/complete-intro-to-react-v8/lessons/06-special-case-react-tools/A-error-boundaries.md

 - A static method is one that can be called on the constructor.
 You'd call this method like this: `ErrorBoundary.getDerivedStateFromError(error)`.
 This method must be static.
 - If you want to call an error logging service, `componentDidCatch` would be an amazing place to do that.
 I can recommend [Sentry][sentry] and [TrackJS][trackjs].

 Let's go make Details use it.
-Go to Details.js
+Go to Details.jsx

 ```javascript
 // add import